 On seeing Seán’s article yesterday on the anniversary of the death of Roger Casement, Carmel reminded us of her grandfather local man Con O’Rahily who was one of the men in Casement’s Brigade.

 Born on February 14th 1895 at the home of Mary Kelleher and Cornelius Rahilly, at Dooneen.
 He joined the Royal Irish Regiment in May 1913, and arrived in France on August 13th that same year.He was soon captured in the retreat from Mons.
 His battalion had retreated under the weight of the advancing Germans.
 After two days of retreating with little food nor water, pounded continually by German artillery, the next night their officer got them lost in the dark, and they woke the next morning looking down the wrong end of a German machine gun.
 He describes how the 15 of them captured were deliberately machine gunned by the Germans, and only 9 survived, including the officer.
 The Germans suspected them of using dumdum bullets and it took a great deal of negotiation by the officer to get their lives spared.
 As a prisoner of war, he was moved from camp to camp, until one day a German officer was recruiting for an Irish Brigade.
 Within this brigade Roger Casement made a recruiting speech in February 1915.
 Casement sought to send a well-equipped and well-organized Irish unit to Ireland, to fight against Britain, in the aim of achieving independence for Ireland.
 Such an action was to be concurrent with the ongoing war between Britain and Germany, thereby providing indirect aid to the German cause, without the ex-POWs fighting in the Imperial Germany Army itself.
 In spite of his eloquence only the 56 joined, but Con was one of those.
-They were trained by … continue reading the full article “Private Cornelius Rahilly 10714”
+They were trained by [read more …] “Private Cornelius Rahilly 10714”

 UNVEILING OF A MONUMENT TO ‘THE BARD’ AT 2PM ON SUNDAY, 14TH AUGUST AT THE KERRYMANS TABLE ON THE BUTTER ROAD IN AUBANE